The Story of Tent

 Hamdi Ulukaya, Founder of the Tent Partnership

 Tent works closely with businesses to help them identify and understand opportunities to help refugees.
 When companies are ready to take concrete actions, Tent works closely with them to develop and implement tangible commitments to support refugees.
-We believe that companies have the greatest impact when they treat refugees not as victims, but as economically-productive workers, suppliers, entrepreneurs, and customers — and when they leverage their core business operations to hire refugees, integrate them into supply chains, invest in refugees, and deliver services to them.
+We believe that companies have the greatest impact when they treat refugees not as victims, but as economically-productive workers, suppliers, entrepreneurs, and customers — and when they leverage their core business operations to hire refugees, integrate them into supply chains, support refugee entrepreneurs, and deliver services to them.

 Pearson is helping Syrian refugees & children living in host communities improve academics & build resilience.
 Working with refugee children, Pearson developed an engaging math learning app.
 The pilot will reach nearly 4,000 people, primarily students grades 4-6, over the next two years.